netexperiments/dnssecurity/docs/setup.md

 Since BIND is used in the majority of the labs, there are many configuration variations.

-Sometimes there will be bind files like named.conf.root-hints or named.conf.default- zones that will have conflictive information about the zones like root zone.
+Sometimes there will be bind files like `named.conf.root-hints` or `named.conf.default-zones` that will have conflictive information about the zones like root zone.
 It's better to edit named.conf file to make sure it isn't including these file sources or even removing these files outright.

 Every time you want to reset a BIND DNS servers cache is easier to just reset BIND named service using: